KTB2025/Bricken-Online-GEOG676-Fall2025/README.md

 This repository contains all homework and lab assignments completed for **GEOG 676 - GIS Programming** at Texas A&M University.
 Each folder contains code, data, and documentation related to that specific assignment.

-Use the table below to navigate to each lab or homework submission.
+Use the table below to navigate to each assignment submission.

 ---